vitalikas/OneOffEvents/Readme.md

-# One-Off Events Demo with StateFlow & Clean Architecture
+# One-Off Events Demo with StateFlow & Clean Architecture & Responsive Compose UI

 This Android project demonstrates a robust approach to handling one-off events (like showing Snackbars, navigating, or triggering dialogs) in a Jetpack Compose UI, utilizing `StateFlow` as an alternative to `Channels` or `SharedFlow`.
 It is built following Clean Architecture principles and showcases adaptive UI design for various screen sizes and orientations.